PrefectHQ/prefect/docs/concepts/work-pools.md

 ![process work pool configuration options](../img/ui/process-work-pool-config.png)

-For a `process` work pool with the default base job template, we can set environment variables for spawned processes, set the working directory to execute flows, and control whether or not the flow run output is streamed to workers' standard output.
+For a `process` work pool with the default base job template, we can set environment variables for spawned processes, set the working directory to execute flows, and control whether the flow run output is streamed to workers' standard output.
 You can also see an example of JSON formatted base job template with the 'Advanced' tab.

 You can override each of these attributes on a per-deployment basis.
 When deploying a project, you can specify these overrides in the `work_pool.job_variables` section of a `deployment.yaml`.